10 Ways to Describe the C Diff Smell

 In addition to the unique smell of C Diff, it’s also highly contagious.
 Patients diagnosed with C Diff will often be in isolation rooms.
 If they are incontinent, cleaning up their poop needs to be handled with extreme care.
 Here is more information on how to clean up the poop for elderly patients.

-Patients may also be extremely embarrassed by their diagnosis and it’s related diarrhea, so ensuring you speak compassionately to the patient can help them feel less shame.
+Patients may also be highly embarrassed by their diagnosis, and it’s related diarrhea, so ensuring you speak compassionately to the patient can help them feel less shame.

 Related articles: